 Children can sometimes be the main casualties following the breakdown of a relationship if parenting arrangements are not handled with care and sensitivity.

 The statistics show that many parents are able to reach informal parenting arrangements for their children without the intervention of lawyers or the court.
 However, some parents prefer to have the certainty and security of formal orders, whether by agreement (called consent orders) or decided by a judge.
-At Taylor & Scott, our family lawyers can advise you on all aspects of children and parenting matters in Australia.
+At Taylor & Scott, our family lawyers can advise you on all aspects of children and parenting matters in Australia including eligibility.

 Parenting orders can be as simple or as detailed as the parents and their children require.
 However, the court can only make orders if they are in the “best interests” of the children.
 What is in the best interests of the children will depend on their individual circumstances.
 When determining the best interests of the children, the primary considerations are: